Double-elimination tournament: Variations

 A possible alternative is a single-elimination format where each match is a best-of-5-or-more series.
 This format still allows a competitor to lose (perhaps multiple times) while still remaining eligible to win the tournament.
 Of course, having multiple games in each series also requires considerably more games to be conducted.
 It is also susceptible to bad seeding.

 Another is the modified single-elimination tournament which guarantees at least two games per competitor, but not necessarily two losses for elimination.
 The brackets are similar to double-elimination, except the two finalists from the L bracket (each with one loss) face the two finalists from the W bracket (neither with a loss) in a single elimination semi-final and final.

 The Little League World Series began using a modified double-elimination bracket in 2011.
 Eight U.S. teams and eight international teams compete in respective double elimination formats until their respective championship games, which are single elimination.
 That is, irrespective of whether a team has one loss, or no losses, that team would be eliminated with a loss in either the U.S. or international championship game.
 The two respective champions then play a single elimination game for the World Series championship.

 Many esports competitions, such as The International use a variation on the double-elimination format where, after the initial group stage, the first round of the L bracket begins pre-seeded with the lower-performing teams from said stage, rather than all teams starting in the W bracket.
 Additionally, the finals are a single series regardless of winner, without any chance of a bracket reset if the L bracket winner wins the series.
 Much of this is due to time concerns, with some esports games taking upwards of an hour per match in a series, and the schedule not allowing for the additional time costs of scheduling like a traditional double-elimination tournament.
 However, many events that employ this format also schedule the event so that the W bracket teams have advantageous scheduling, with L bracket teams often having to play additional series on the final day, and W bracket teams getting considerably more time off to watch opponents.

-While the FIFA World Cup's bracket is single-elimination by design, the semi-final round is double elimination, in which the losers play each other for third place.